clustergarage/janus/jekyll/_docs/janusguard.md

 event metadata PID is the same as the owning process or its parent, it will write an allow permission response.

+#### Limitations

+- When the container is `kubectl exec` or `oc rsh` into it will create a shell process in that container that can possibly be picked when watching this container for updates.
+If that happens, it will pick by lowest integer first;
+  if that so happens to be the shell PID, this flag will **not** match properly and will fall back to default behavior.

 ## Audit permission events

 The `fanotify` specification has an optional ability to write any permission